Guptilious/banglejs-tvremote-webserver/README.md

 # Preflight
-## npm install dependancies
-Provided`package.json` is present in your folder, you can run the below for dependancies:

-    npm install

-## Webserver Port and credential assignment
-1. Open `webserver.js` and update `const PORT = '';` with the port you would like your web server to run on.
-.
-Ensure that all firewall settings are configured to allow access to this port and your DNS correctly points to your webserver.
-2. Create copies of your domains `privkey.pem`, `cert.pem` and `chain.pem` files and ensure they are located in the same folder as the main scripts.

 ## TV Settings
 1. On your TV go to Menu -> Network -> TV Remote App Settings and make sure that the following settings are all turned ON:
 * TV Remote